 - Treat your fellow students and staff with respect.
 There’s a difference between free speech and being plain hurtful or harassing people

-- Leave the mobile phone under your chair during exams
+- Leave the mobile phone turned off and under your chair during in-person exams

 - Don’t write anything on your hand or anywhere else on your body as a “study tool”